 6) UNUSUAL FURNACE NOISES

 Some furnace noises are part of normal operation, while others may be a warning or indication of a mechanical problem.
 A whining or squealing motor can be an indication that the bearings in an inducer motor or blower motor are failing.
 Replacement of the motor may be required to avoid a furnace failure.
+Otherwise, we can do a whole new furnace installation.
 Other noises may be caused by airflow issues or dirty burners.
 Either way, it is best not to ignore these signs as they may be a warning of a dangerous operating condition or could lead to a furnace failure.

 7) BLOWN FUSES OR TRIPPED BREAKERS